On the strong convergence of forward-backward splitting in reconstructing jointly sparse signals: Abstract

 \section{Abstract}

-We consider the problem of reconstructing a set of sparse vectors sharing a common sparsity pattern from incomplete measurements.
-To take account of the joint sparsity and promote the coupling of nonvanishing components, we employ a convex relaxation approach with mixed norm penalty $\ell_{2,1}$.
-This paper discusses the computation of the solutions of linear inverse problems with such relaxation by forward-backward splitting algorithm.
-We establish new strong convergence results for the algorithm, in particular when the set of jointly sparse vectors is infinite.
+We consider the problem of reconstructing an {\em infinite} set of sparse, finite-dimensional vectors, that share a common sparsity pattern, from incomplete measurements.
+This is in contrast to the work \cite{Daubechies2004}, where the single vector signal can be infinite-dimensional, and \cite{FornasierRauhut08}, which extends the aforementioned work to the joint sparse recovery of \textit{finite} number of {infinite}-dimensional vectors.
+In our case, to take account of the joint sparsity and promote the coupling of nonvanishing components, we employ a convex relaxation approach with mixed norm penalty $\ell_{2,1}$.
+This paper discusses the computation of the solutions of linear inverse problems with such relaxation by a forward-backward splitting algorithm.
+However, since the solution matrix possesses infinitely many columns, the arguments of \cite{Daubechies2004} no longer apply.
+As such, we establish new strong convergence results for the algorithm, in particular when the set of jointly sparse vectors is infinite.